front/cloud-blocks/docs/migrate-block.md

 ## 10. Publish to NPM

-If everything looks good, Make sure your README.md makes sense, then get you block up there:
+Make sure your README.md makes sense, and update the package.json values for `homepage`, `author` and `description`.
+Note that these will be visible in the UI when clicking to see More details.

+Next step:

 ```sh
 $ npm run build